prelert/kibana-swimlane-vis/README.md

 Alternative colors for the swimlane cells can be chosen here by using the provided colorpickers or by entering hexidecimal color values.

-It is not yet possible to alter the number of color bands.
+The number of color bands can also be altered, using the Add or Delete buttons.

 By default a legend will be displayed above the swimlane showing the configured lower band threshold values for each of the colors.
 This legend can be hidden by deselecting the *Show threshold legend* checkbox in the